Whole Heart Perfusion with High-Multiband Simultaneous Multislice Imaging via Linear Phase Modulated Extended Field of View (SMILE): Methods

-The acquisition + reconstruction combination includes CAIPI + \{SG (+ G), SPSG (+ G), RS\}, SMILE + HICU 2D.
-The (+ G) is the optional in-plane GRAPPA reconstruction after separating the slices.
-We also have the spatial-temporal reconstruction comparison with additional regularization, which is in the Supporting Information.
+We include state-of-the-art reconstruction methods for different acquisitions to compare and estimate the approximate upper bound of performance for both CAIPI and SMILE acquisitions.
+The acquisition + reconstruction combinations includes CAIPI + \{SG (+ G), SPSG (+ G), RS\}, SMILE + HICU 2D.
+The (+ G) is the optional in-plane GRAPPA reconstruction after separating the slices, when there is in-plane undersampling.
+In the Supporting Information, we provide a spatial-temporal reconstruction comparison using different additional regularization methods.
+Specifically, we include SENSE with stationary wavelet transform (SWT) as the same spatial-temporal reconstruction approach for both SMILE and CAIPI acquisitions.
+This comparison aims to determine whether the observed performance differences arise from the acquisition method (CAIPI vs SMILE), rather than from differences in the chosen reconstruction techniques.

-All reconstructions were fine-tuned based on two separate datasets to minimize the SER.
-The kernel size in $k_x, k_y$ that maximized the reconstruction SER was chosen for $\text{MB}=3$:
+All reconstructions were fine-tuned based on two separate datasets to maximize the SER.
+The kernel size in $k_x, k_y$ that maximized the reconstruction SER was chosen for MB = 3:

-for $\text{MB}=5$:
+for $\text{MB} = 5$:

 Note that these experimental optimized kernel shapes and sizes are consistent with our analysis of the reconstruction kernel corresponding to the FOV.
 The reconstruction SER and SSIM were analyzed using repeated measure ANOVA.